tomarney/11ty-tailwind-postcss-starter/README.md

 5. Go to <http://localhost:8080/> (or whatever Browsersync gives you as the local access URL).
 Hopefully you should now see a functioning website.

-6. Work you magic! build something cool, then...
+6. Work your magic! build something cool, then...

 7. when you're ready to deploy somewhere, run: